My Journey So Far

 Breaking the waves

-Next, I joined the international cooperation department at the largest seaport on the Caspian Sea, a position with potential for growth and influence.
-With my manager distracted by her wedding to the son of a high-ranking official, I was left to handle much on my own, which accelerated my growth.
-My big break came when I organized the largest annual World Ports Conference in my hometown, giving me the chance to travel the world and promote the port.
-The two years I spent there were fantastic, working with people from across the globe.
-But, as with everything, the shiny days came to an end.
-Once the event was over, the role lost its excitement, and once again, I started seeking new opportunities.
+After that, I moved to the international cooperation department at the largest seaport on the Caspian Sea, a role with real potential to grow and make an impact.
+With my manager often distracted by her wedding to the son of a high-ranking official, I ended up managing much of the work myself, which sped up my learning curve.
+My big break came when I organized the largest annual World Ports Conference in my hometown—an opportunity that let me travel the world and promote the port.

 Early Career Choices